Gymnosporangium juniperi-virginianae

 Gymnosporangium juniperi-virginianae is a plant pathogen that causes cedar-apple rust.
-In virtually any location where apples or crabapples (Malus) and Eastern red cedar (Juniperus virginiana) coexist, cedar apple rust can be a destructive or disfiguring disease on both the apples and cedars.
+In virtually any location where apples or crabapples (Malus) and eastern red cedar (Juniperus virginiana) coexist, cedar apple rust can be a destructive or disfiguring disease on both the apples and cedars.
 Apples, crabapples, and eastern red cedar are the most common hosts for this disease.
-Similar diseases can be found on Quince and hawthorn and many species of juniper can substitute for the eastern red cedars.
+Similar diseases can be found on quince and hawthorn and many species of juniper can substitute for the eastern red cedars.

 Symptoms

 On the apple tree, the infections occur on leaves, fruit and young twigs.
 The brightly colored spots produced on the leaves make it easy to identify.
-Small, yellow-orange spots appear on the upper surfaces of the leaves, through April and June.
+Small, yellow-orange spots appear on the upper surfaces of the leaves, anytime from April to June.
 These spots gradually enlarge and turn orange or red and may show concentric rings of color.
 Drops of orange liquid may be visible on the spots.
 Later in the season, black dots appear on the orange spots on the upper leaf surface.
 In late summer, tube-like structures develop on the undersurface of the apple leaf.
 Infected leaves sometimes drop prematurely, particularly during drought conditions or when the tree is under additional stress.
 Infections on fruit are usually near the blossom end and are somewhat similar to the leaf lesions.